 There is normally only one hearing that you must attend, this is called a 341 meeting of creditors, and is usually a quick and easy conversation with a bankruptcy trustee (not a judge), that lasts about 3-5 minutes.
 We handle all objections, court hearings, and any other issues that arise in a case.
 After the bankruptcy is complete, you receive your discharge and get a fresh start from debt.

 Will I Lose Everything If I File?

-No, you will probably lose nothing.
+No, you will lose nothing if you file for chapter 13, and you will probably lose nothing in chapter 7 as well.
 A person who files for chapter 7 bankruptcy may exempt certain items from the bankruptcy.
 In most cases, the trustee allows you to keep your home, your car, your furniture, your household items, your retirement accounts, and most other assets.
 This depends completely on the value and equity in these assets and the exemptions that are used – this area can be complex.
 The vast majority of our clients keep everything in a chapter 7 bankruptcy.
 We always discuss whether the individual is covered by the exemptions, so there will be no surprises.
 If a client would have any risk of losing assets in a chapter 7 filing, we always discuss chapter 13 as an alternative because there is never a risk of losing assets in a chapter 13 case, no matter what you might have.

 In a chapter 11 or chapter 13 bankruptcy, the automatic stay immediately stops foreclosure, repossession, and any other creditor action.
 There is no risk of losing anything in a chapter 13 case, and you can always dismiss a chapter 13 case at any time.